-- Then, through a hashing process, the onboarding platform anonymizes the data to remove any Personally Identifiable Information (PII), such as the customer’s email, name, address, and date of birth.
+- Then, through an anonymization process (e.g. hashing, encryption, or generalization), the onboarding platform transforms the data to remove any Personally Identifiable Information (PII), such as the customer’s email, name, address, and date of birth.

 - The offline data is then matched with the online data with the help of identifiers.
 For example, if a company has collected a customer’s email both offline and online, the onboarding platform would match the two sources of data via the common email address.

 Typically, during the onboarding process, companies will also receive additional data like user IDs and cookie IDs, which they can then match with their online data (e.g. from their web-analytics tools).

 The cookie IDs come from third-party demand-side platforms (DSP), and can be used for creating audiences, which will then be used for ad targeting.

 Data Onboarding With Google AdWords, Facebook Ads, and AdRoll

 The data-onboarding process offered by companies like LiveRamp, neustar, iBehavior, etc., often involves large amounts of data, as typically they onboard the information from a company’s data-management platform (DMP).
 This means the process is quite complex and can often take days to complete.